GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 This VPN connectivity is provided by IPOP which leverages the XEP-0045 (MuC) features provided by XMPP protocol to bootstrap connections.  adminGVPN differs from GVPN in the sense that it lets users to create a overlay network without establishing permanent social relationships along with ease of administration in terms of setting up a network.In practice this provides below advantages
 1. In a group with 'n' members, to include a new members you don't have to execute '2n' instructions/steps to add a new member or remove an existing member.
 2. Allocation of unique IPv4 IPOP addresses is easier as they are handled/revoked by a single admin using an automated script.
+3. Access to the XMPP overlay/Room is controlled by the administrator.

   Let us go through a usage scenario to elaborate how adminGVPN can be utilized.
 Suppose five people Alice, Bob, Carol, Tom and Mike want to set up a grid computing cluster to share their computing resources to run a job.
 Let us assume all of them have a social network account supporting XMPP protocol and they designate Alice as the administrator of the group.
 The steps below detail how the group would than proceed to establish the network.

-1. Alice should make use of a separate JID (XMPP account) for administration and for her local machine which she wants to be connected to the IPOP network .
+1. Alice should make use of a separate JID (XMPP account) for administration and for her local machine which she wants to be connected to the IPOP adminGVPN network .
 2. Alice creates a new MuC room for the task on her XMPP server  by executing script create_room.py with her admin account JID.
 3. All members of the Group start adminGVPN on their local machines.
 4. Alice sends invitation to herself(XMPP JID for adminGVPN), Bob, Carol, Tom and Mike to join the room by executing script manageUsers.py with her admin account JID, the invitation message contains unique Ipv4 IPOP address for each of them.